foundry-vtt-community/wiki.js/setup/hosting/Docker.md

 ```

 For more information about the available configuration options please see the [project README](https://github.com/felddy/foundryvtt-docker#readme).
 If you have any questions please feel free to contact me on the FoundryVTT discord: `@felddy`

 ---

+# DirecktHit's Guide to Running FVTT-Docker with Traefik and Portainer

+Please visit [DirecktHit's blog](https://benprice.dev/posts/fvtt-docker-tutorial/) for the most up to date directions.

+## DirecktHit's Docker Hub Image via `docker-compose`

+Please visit the README in the [fvtt-docker repository](https://github.com/BenjaminPrice/fvtt-docker) for the most up to date directions.

+---